tad1/Plastic-SCM/Adding Unity Project/Adding New Project/Adding New Project.md

 Select your repository, and go to the next step.
 ![[Adding Unity Project/Adding New Project/8.png]]

-Make sure that you correct repository is selected.
+Make sure that correct repository is selected.
 And create workspace.
 ![[Adding Unity Project/Adding New Project/9.png]]

 After that you should see something similar to picture below.